beyond9thousand/meta/guides/privacy-tools.md

 ### :icon-mail: Temporary email services

-Use a disposable email address rather than your work or personal account if you are unsure about a new service you are going to sign up for.
-An added benefit is that you won't have a clogged inbox or risk being added to a list for newsletters and other garbage.
+Use a disposable email address instead of your work or personal account when unsure about signing up on a new service.
+An added benefit of using throaway email addresses is that you won't have a clogged inbox or risk being added to a list for newsletters and other garbage.

 - [Alt Address](https://altaddress.org/) [!badge variant="ghost" text="Suggested"]
 - [Guerilla Mail](https://www.guerrillamail.com/)